ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *See [[SSO](#sso)] also for the recommendations of the National Institute of Standards and Technology (NIST Guide to Secure Web Services).*

-[[R285]](#r285) Testability: Common BPI storage options such as [PostgreSQL](https://www.postgresql.org/) with their comprehensive test suite of all funcitonality support [SSO](https://www.postgresql.org/docs/10/auth-methods.html).
+[[R285]](#r285) Testability: Common BPI storage options such as [PostgreSQL](https://www.postgresql.org/) with their comprehensive test suite of all functionality support [SSO](https://www.postgresql.org/docs/10/auth-methods.html).
 Therefore, the requirement is testable.

 #### **[R286]**
 BPI Storage MUST support multi-factor authentication (MFA)